Testament of Youth (TV series)

 Testament of Youth is a 1979 BBC television drama based on the First World War memoir of the same name written by Vera Brittain.
 It was transmitted on BBC2.

 The series stars Cheryl Campbell as Vera Brittain, an independent young woman from Buxton, Derbyshire, who abandons her studies at Somerville College, Oxford University to become a volunteer nurse.
 It features Peter Woodward as Roland Leighton, Joanna McCallum as Winifred Holtby and Emrys James and Jane Wenham as Vera's parents.

-The series won five British Academy Television Awards (BAFTA).
+The series won five British Academy Television Awards (BAFTA), including for Best Drama Series or Serial.
 As well as her BAFTA, Campbell received a Best Actress award from the Broadcasting Press Guild.
 Elaine Morgan was honoured with the Writer of the Year award from the Royal Television Society for her serialisation.